reymon359/book-sentences/books/your-erroneous-zones/README.md

 Taking charge of yourself involves more than simply trying on new thoughts for size.
 It requires a determination to be happy and to challenge and destroy each and every thought that creates a self-immobilizing unhappiness in you.

+### Choice—Your Ultimate Freedom

 If you still believe that you don’t choose to be unhappy, try to imagine this course of events.
-Each time you become unhappy you are subjected to some treatment you find unpleasant... ...
+Each time you become unhappy you are subjected to some treatment you find unpleasant... ...How long do you think you would continue to hold on to them?
+Chances are you would take control rather quickly.

+The issue is not whether you can take control of your feelings, but whether you will.

+What must you endure before you’ll make such a choice?
+Some people choose to go insane rather than take control.
+Others merely give up and succumb to a life of misery because the dividend of pity received is greater than the reward of being happy.

 ## 2 First Love